Izak09/real-time-graph-measuring-system/GRAF ZA SATELIT (GROUND STATION)/README.md

 ## Overview

-This project provides a graphical interface to receive, process, visualize, and store satellite telemetry data from a serial COM port.
+This project provides a graphical interface to receive, process, visualize, and store satellite telemetry data in real time from a serial COM port.
 The data includes altitude, temperature, and pressure readings, which are plotted in real-time.

 ## Features